smarlowucf/smarlowucf.github.io-src/content/articles/tdd_iac.rst

 ^^^^^^^^^^^^^^^^^^

 Now that the test suite is in place we can run everything to confirm all tests fail.
-The tests are are run against a newly provisioned openSUSE Leap 15.1 instance in AWS.
+The tests are run against a newly provisioned openSUSE Leap 15.1 instance in AWS.

 .. code-block:: bash